WHAT IS HELIUM

 Helium in space is produced out of a fusion reaction that takes place inside of stars.
 Its earthly counterpart is produced deep inside the earth, by the decaying of radioactive elements like uranium and thorium.

-Did you know?
+Did you

 Since it is non-combustible, meaning it does not burn nor catch on fire easily, helium adds that extra layer of protection for use in potentially flammable situations like during space exploration.